The Need for Speed:

 Qualifying for a Business Line of Credit

 Compared to small business loans, a business line of credit is easier to qualify for, and it often does not require collateral such as a building or equipment to secure the credit line.
-Collateral means that you pledge assets, such as equipment, in order to obtain the loan.
-The lender has a legal interest in the assets that are guaranteeing the loan and can seize the assets if you don’t repay what you owe.
+Collateral means you pledge assets, such as equipment, to obtain the loan.
+The lender has a legal interest in the assets that guarantee the loan and can seize the assets if you don’t repay what you owe.

-While collateral isn’t always required for a business line of credit, it may be if you borrow a substantial amount of money or if the lender has reason to worry that your company won’t be able to repay what you owe.
-And regardless of whether collateral is mandated or not, you’ll still need to submit an application to obtain a business line of credit—and will need to provide the financial information the lender needs to decide how risky it is to lend to you.
+While collateral isn’t always required for a line of credit, it may be if you borrow a substantial amount of money or if the lender has reason to worry that your company won’t be able to repay what you owe.
+And regardless of whether collateral is mandated or not, you’ll still need to apply to obtain a business line of credit—and will need to provide the financial information the lender needs to decide how risky it is to lend to you.

 - Personal tax returns